CrunchyData/postgres-operator-client/docs/content/reference/pgo_backup.md

 ### Synopsis

-Backup allows you to take a backup of a PostgreSQL cluster, either using the current "spec.backups.pgbackrest.manual" settings on the PostgreSQL cluster or by overwriting those settings using the flags
+Backup allows you to backup a PostgreSQL cluster either by using the current "spec.backups.pgbackrest.manual" settings on the PostgreSQL cluster or by using flags to write your settings.
+Overwriting those settings requires the --force-conflicts flag.

 ### RBAC Requirements
     Resources                                           Verbs